Skip to Main Content

 Production Incentive Expertise

-Our line producers structure budgets to maximize the dtic incentive of up to 25% for foreign productions, plus 5% additional for qualifying expenditure above ZAR 12 million, coordinating with NFVF on application requirements and qualifying spend.
+Here is how the work shapes up.
+Our line producers structure budgets to boost the dtic incentive of up to 25% for foreign shoots, plus 5% extra for qualifying expenditure above ZAR 12 million, setting up with NFVF on application needs and qualifying spend.

 02.